Jon Peters: Sexual harassment

 In August 2011, Los Angeles jurors ordered Peters to pay a former assistant $3.3 million after finding she was subjected to sexual harassment and a hostile work environment during production of Superman Returns.
-The 44-year old single mother also claimed that she was unable to obtain work after the incident because of Peters' influence in the industry.
+The 44-year old single mother also claimed that she was unable to obtain work after the incident because of Peters's influence in the industry.
 The claimant was awarded compensatory as well as punitive damages in the case.
 Peters was credited as one of the producers of the 2018 film A Star Is Born, but did not receive certification from the Producers Guild of America to use the "p.g.a." designation after his credit.
-Director Bradley Cooper said he did not know of the sexual harassment allegations against Peters and that Peters was not present on the set of his film, though he received a producer credit only because he controlled the rights to the 1976 film.
+Director Bradley Cooper said he did not know of the sexual harassment allegations against Peters and that Peters was not present on the set of his film; he received a producer credit only because he controlled the rights to the 1976 film.

 Personal life

-Family

 Peters married four times, each ending in divorce.
 The marriage certificate on his fifth marriage was never filed.
 Several of his marriages and relationships overlapped each other.
-Peters has four children from his marriages, the three older of whom are in the entertainment industry.
+Peters has four children from his marriages, the older three of whom are in the entertainment industry.

-Peters' first marriage was to Henrietta Zampitella when he was 16.
-The couple were married from April 1962 to November 1966.
+Peters's first marriage was to Henrietta Zampitella when he was 16.
+They were married from April 1962 to November 1966.

 In May 1967, the year following his first divorce, Peters married actress Lesley Ann Warren, with whom he had his son Christopher.
 The couple divorced in 1975 after a two-year separation.

 Barbra Streisand and Peters had a high-profile personal and business relationship from 1973 to 1982.
 Streisand went on to become godmother to his two daughters with Christine Forsyth.

 Peters married his third wife, producer Christine Forsyth, in June 1987.
 Sometime after the couple's separation two months later, Christine Forsyth adopted daughters Skye and Caleigh Peters.
 After this severance, Peters allowed Forsyth and the girls to continue living in his Bel-Air property.
 Peters did not file for divorce until 1993 and later filed a request for her to leave the Bel-Air estate in 2006.

 In 1994, Peters met Mindy Williamson, a breeder of Arabian horses, who was to become his fourth wife in 2001.
 After their 2004 divorce, they reunited from 2006 to 2009.
 Together, they have daughter Kendyl Peters.

-The marriage certificate on his fifth marriage, to actress and model Pamela Anderson on January 20, 2020, was not filed, with the couple separating after 12 days.
-Anderson said she was "never legally married" to Peters.
+In 2020, he became briefly involved with Pamela Anderson.

-Jon Peters reportedly became engaged to actress Julia Bernheim in February 2020.
+Peters reportedly became engaged to actress Julia Bernheim in February 2020.
 The announcement was made three weeks after his split from Pamela Anderson.